glbala87/ella_anno/docs/technical/annotation.md

 Please contact developers for more details.
 :::

-Description of the annotation sources included with the service, and how to update them.
+This page describes the default annotation sources included with the service and how to add additional annotation sources.

 [[toc]]

 ## General annotation